 - Location: Highline SeaTac Botanical Gardens, 13735 24th Ave S, SeaTac, WA 98168

 - Admission: FREE

 - Parking: FREE in the Community Center parking lot

 Bonsai is an Asian art form and horticultural technique that originated in China as miniature landscapes.
 Eventually, the techniques were adopted by the Japanese to become what today are known as “bonsai trees”.
 The word “bonsai” means “planted in a container”.

-The museum offers a rotating display of 60 bonsai in a majestic, yet serene outdoor setting among tower evergreens.
-Exhibits change with the seasons, from their collection of over 150 trees.
+The museum offers a rotating display of 60 bonsai in a majestic, yet serene outdoor setting among towering evergreen trees.
+Exhibits change with the seasons, rotating bonsai from their collection of over 150 trees.
 It is one of the most diverse public collections in North America, featuring trees from China, Japan, Korea, and Taiwan, as well as the United States and Canada.